 Beyond just the original Knockbox and the standard filling devices, you can also have add-ons that will further speed up the process of producing joints.
 Some of the common add-ons are here.

-- Cone loader- Make the process of loading pre-roll cones into the Knockbox for filling easier.
+- Cone loader: The Futurola Knockbox 100 comes equipped with a cone loader that simplifies the process of preparing cones for filling.
+With its ergonomic design, loading cones into the machine becomes effortless, saving valuable time and effort for operators.
+The cone loader is specifically engineered to work seamlessly with Futurola pre-rolled cones, ensuring a perfect fit and enhancing the overall efficiency of the system.
+Make the process of loading pre-roll cones into the Knockbox for filling easier.
 It reduces the time it takes to load the required number of cones considerably without damaging the cones.

-- Unloading stations - An Unloading station is where you unload the bottom tray of the Knockbox with filled joints.
+- Unloading Stations: An Unloading station is where you unload the bottom tray of the Knockbox with filled joints.
 This is where you would close the joints.
 Having multiple unloading stations helps you process the joints faster and not wait for one unloading station to be empty before rolling the next batch of joints.
+With its ergonomic design and intuitive functionality, the unload station ensures quick and efficient removal of the finished cones, allowing for continuous production flow and reducing downtime.
+This feature maximizes your overall production efficiency, enabling you to meet high-demand requirements effortlessly.

-There is also additional equipment like mix trays, shredders, and trimmers that help you process the plant material easily, create a consistent mix and help you load this mix into the Knockbox efficiently, helping you save time and effort in pre-roll production.
+There is also additional Knockbox accessories that help you process the plant material easily, create a consistent mix and help you load this mix into the Knockbox efficiently, helping you save time and effort in pre-roll production.

 What to Consider Before You Decide on a Model?